seddie95/start_page_numbers_at_X/README.md

 library to manipulate the word documents XML files.
 The numbered word files are then made available for download by the web application.

+A live version of this application can be found at https://numberingat.com/

 ## Application Instructions
 Before using this application you will be required to have a word document in .docx format.
 Word documents with Heading 1 headings are required, as it is not possible to determine the page numbers in python docx as it will change when rendered.